Don't be so negative! Score-based Generative Modeling with Oracle-assisted Guidance: Additional results

-Here we report our results for overfitting the baseline DM in the toy experiment.
-We run an experiment with 250,000 training iterations, much larger than the 30,000 iterations in the reported results.
+Here we present our results regarding the overfitting of the baseline DM in the checkerboard experiment.
+We run an experiment with 200,000 training iterations, much larger than the 30,000 iterations in the reported results.
 As we can see in \cref{fig:toy-overfit}, the infraction rate keeps decreasing.
-However, the model starts overfitting after around 30,000 iterations, as measure by the ELBO on a held-put set.
+However, the model starts overfitting after around 30,000 iterations, as measured by the ELBO on a held-out set.
 This suggests that the architecture is expressive enough to model sharp jumps in the learned density.
 However, simply training it on a small dataset without incorporating any prior on ``where to allocate its capacity'' fails because the model does not receive any signal on where the actual ``sharp jump'' is. \method{}, on the other hand, provides this kind of signal through the oracle-assisted guidance.